 Parks in Chandler

-With more than 60 parks in Chandler, a variety of park programs to participate in and the option to rent fields and pavilions for life celebrations, residents and visitors have plenty of options to get out and enjoy the outdoors.
+With more than 60 parks in Chandler, a variety of park programs to participate in, and the option to rent fields and pavilions for life celebrations, residents and visitors have plenty of options to discover the outdoors.

 Chandler Parks